THE NEVIN LAW FIRM

 Providing formidable representation with compassionate care to clients contesting wills

 Losing a loved one is devastating, and the process of administering your loved one’s estate can just add to the emotional stress.
 This stress is heightened where there are problems with your loved one’s will.
 These problems can include issues of validity or execution, but larger issues can arise concerning your loved one’s mental capacity or unsavory influences impacting your loved one’s estate decisions.
 Where you or your family have reason to suspect something isn’t right, it is important that you contact an experienced estate planning attorney right away.
 Contests to one’s will have to be made during the probate process, so time is of the essence.
-The Nevin Law Firm has more than 40 years of experience helping families stay true to their loved one’s intentions.
+The Nevin Law Firm has 50 years of experience helping families stay true to their loved one’s intentions.

 Contesting a will can be stressful and emotionally-charged